(Disclosure: Some of the links below may be affiliate links)

 And I feel like the prices for car insurance in Switzerland are fair.
 They are not cheap (nothing is cheap here).
 But they are affordable.
 And you have several choices you can make in what you can want to get covered or not.

 And before you ask the question, I am currently with Helvetia for my car.
-My car is about eight years old.
+My car is from 2013.
 I only kept the liability insurance on this car.
 At this point, my car is not worth much.

 To learn more about insurance in Switzerland, you should also read about Health Insurance in Switzerland.